deckhouse/deckhouse/modules/340-monitoring-kubernetes-control-plane/docs/CONFIGURATION.md

   * `accessType` — specifies the way Prometheus accesses metrics;
     * Possible values:
       * `DefaultService` — the most common option suitable for 99% of clusters; kube-apiserver is available via the `kubernetes` service in the `default` namespace;
-      * `Pod` — kube-apiserver runs in a pod, and the metrics port is accessible in the cluster via Kubernetes tools.
+      * `Pod` — kube-apiserver runs in a Pod, and the metrics port is accessible in the cluster via Kubernetes tools.
 (See the additional parameters in the `pod` section below);
       * `ThroughNode` — kube-apiserver runs on one or several nodes and is accessible on the local port.
 In this case, a proxy runs on nodes to connect to Prometheus.
 (See the additional parameters in the `throughNode` section below);
     * Set to `DefaultService` by default;
   * `pod` — additional parameters for the `Pod` accessType;
     * `port` — the port at which metrics are exposed;
       * By default:
-        * It is calculated automatically using arguments derived from the kube-apiserver pod;
+        * It is calculated automatically using arguments derived from the kube-apiserver Pod;
         * If the calculation fails, the port is set to `6443`;
-    * `podSelector` — a parameter to select service pods (mandatory);
+    * `podSelector` — a parameter to select service Pods (mandatory);
       * Format — a label dictionary;
-    * `podNamespace` — namespace where the component's pods are running (mandatory);
+    * `podNamespace` — namespace where the component's Pods are running (mandatory);
     * `authenticationMethod` —  the authentication method (mandatory);
       * Possible values:
         * `Certificate` — specify a custom certificate.
 (See the `certificateSecret` parameter below);